kkensuke/nextjs-blog-tutorial/posts/code.md

 ---
-title: "Code block"
+title: "Code blocks in This Blog’s Markdown"
 date: "2024-5-5"
-subtitle: "A collection of code blocks."
+subtitle: "A guide to using code blocks in this blog’s Markdown files"
 tags: [Markdown, Code]
 ---